DannyArends/D-coding/README.md

     - Plang: implementation of a p'' interpreter
     - Regression: Multiple regression adapted from MQM routine
     - Fileloader: High speed big data file loading using the D language
-    - Aligner: Performs blastn on raw DNA sequences to a whole genome sequences in a fasta file (you'll need: ftp://ftp.ncbi.nlm.nih.gov/blast/executables/LATEST/)
+    - Aligner: Performs blastn on raw DNA sequences to a whole genome sequences in a fasta file
     - Httpreader: Basic HTTP slurper
     - Httpserver: Basic try at a HTTP server
     - Httpserver: Basic try at a HTTP server